 It secretes various thyroid hormones which are essential for normal body functions.
 Increased or decreased secretions of these hormones disturb regular body functions.

 For many days I had been experiencing discomfort, too much sweating, and rapid heartbeats.
 That made it difficult to breathe and sleep, so I decided to visit my doctor.

 The doctor asked me few questions initially and I answered them.
 He did a routine physical examination like pulse counting and blood pressure check.

 The doctor also examined my hands which were shaking slightly.
-He diagnosed me with high blood pressure and suggested that I take medicines for B.P. control.
+He diagnosed me with high blood pressure (Hypertension) and suggested that I take medicines for B.P. control.

 I had been taking those medicines for months and was feeling well but suddenly I started to lose weight.
 Initially, I was happy that I lost some weight, but still my weight was dropping and there was a slight swelling in my neck.

 I consulted my doctor again and told him my history.
 The doctor told me to continue the medicines and prescribed thyroid function tests.

 After I did all the lab tests, my lab reports showed that I had high levels of Thyroxine (T4), Triiodothyronine (T3) and low levels of Thyroid Stimulating Hormone (TSH).